 Injuries caused by commercial vehicle crashes are often more serious than auto accident injuries.
 Commercial vehicles are large, heavy, and may be carrying dangerous cargo.

-At Catania & Catania, P.A., we handle all types of personal injury claims in Tampa, including those involving:
+At Catania and Catania Injury Lawyers, we handle all types of personal injury claims in Tampa, including those involving:

 - Traumatic brain injuries